 These five cases, and perhaps even some suicides mentioned above, form a kind of Rorschach Test — if you are looking for evidence of a plot against alternative medical practitioners, you will likely be drawn to them.

 However, recognizing that nearly every story included in Elizabeth’s “unintended series” is demonstrably unrelated to each other means that any conspiracy made must be crafted from the deaths of three prominent doctors — plus two doctors who, despite having experience with alternative medicine, were not national figures or a plausible threat to any medical establishment.

 A Collection of Unrelated Tragedies

-As we reported in the earliest debunking of this conspiracy theory, around 700 doctors can be expected to die each year in the United States alone.
+As we reported in the earliest debunking of this conspiracy theory, between 6,500 and 8,200 doctors can be expected to die each year in the United States alone.
 These five deaths over the span of a year and a half, from a statistical standpoint, are not abnormal.
 Further, outside of vaguely defined philosophical beliefs, there is absolutely no connection between any of them.